neumino/neumino.github.io/movies.md

-### America: The Motion Picture
+### The Forever Purge
-*Released on 2021-06-30, vote average 5.3*
+*Released on 2021-06-30, vote average 7.2*

-A chainsaw-wielding George Washington teams with beer-loving bro Sam Adams to take down the Brits in a tongue-in-cheek riff on the American Revolution.
+All the rules are broken as a sect of lawless marauders decides that the annual Purge does not stop at daybreak and instead should never end.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/hu0O-q7Kf2k?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/xOrXpK-rUaI?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>